The Blogger service can be used with your University of York username and password.

 Some examples of Blogger blogs currently in use at York include:

 Tom Smith, our Collaborative Software Specialist, can help you learn more about blogging, or answer any queries you may have.
-Where necessary, he can arrange one-on-one introductory sessions, or team presentaions/demonstrations.
-You can contact Tom by emailing email@example.com.
+Where necessary, he can arrange one-on-one introductory sessions, or team presentations/demonstrations.
+You can contact Tom by emailing firstname.lastname@example.org.

 Much of the popularity of blogs is that you decide their content and purpose.
 Whilst behaving like a news site, where most recent news appears at the top of the page, this one simple feature can be put to any number of uses, including:

 Creating a blog is as simple of choosing a name.
 Go to http://www.blogger.com and log in with your University username and password.
 The URL of your blog will be http://your-project-name.blogspot.co.uk/

 As you create your blog you will be asked to choose a theme to use.
 We recommend using the Simple theme, although there are many available.

 You can then create information pages about your blog, add a logo and set the colour scheme, and add Widgets to your layout.